sendgrid/docs/source/User_Guide/Settings/api_keys.md

 1. **Billing API Keys** are used only to authenticate billing related API calls.
 1. **General API Keys** are used to authenticate all other API calls.

 SendGrid requires a separate API key for making billing related API calls.
 This separation adds an extra level of security by giving you more control over who has access to the various areas of your account.
+Billing permissions are mutually exclusive from all others.
+An API Key can either have Billing permissions, or any other set of permissions.

-For more detailed information about API key permissions, see our [API Keys permissions page]({{root_url}}/Classroom/Basics/API/api_key_permissions.html).
+For more detailed information about API key permissions, see our [API key permissions](#-API-key-permissions).

 When viewing the API keys page, you will see a list of your current API keys along with the following information: